1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

         *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater I'd strongly recommend to replace the component to not risk a shortcut and therefore a broken mainboard (seriously - you don't want to get a blown off mainboard like it happened to me just because of a part which maybe costs a buck or two).*

-??? tip "Disassambling the ABL Sensor"
+??? example "Disassambling the ABL Sensor"

     - If you want to change the ABL sensor, loosen the two hexagon socket screw at the backplate which holds the plastic bracket in place (where the ABL sensor sits in).
 They are located at the left side of the back plate if you look at it from the back (see pictures above).
 The following picture shows the screws from a side view angle to give you a better impression about the location.
 At the bottom you see the little plastic clip. <br> ![Screws for the ABL sensor on the left side](../assets/images/head_neo_ABL-sensor_screws_marked_web.jpg)
     - The bracket itself is designed as a slay which can be adjusted by turning the screw at the very top of this construction. *Measure and mark or note the position of the ABL sensor first before loosening anything or even taking it out of the bracket.* In case you forgot about that, the following picture of an original spare part printhead shows the position.
 The upper edge of the sensor is in line with the upper edge of the slay/bracket, the orange tip of the sensor at the bottom sticks out about 3.5mm of the bracket. <br> ![Screw at the top to move the slay](../assets/images/head_ABL-sensor_top_closeup_web.jpg)
     - Be careful when you want to take out the sensor from the plastic bracket and therefore have to release the tiny plastic clips which close the bracket - don't break them! <br> ![image](../assets/images/head_ABL-sensor_clip_closeup_web.jpg)

-??? tip "Disassambling the Feeder System"
+??? example "Disassambling the Feeder System"

     - I didn't disassamble the feeder system yet, so I can't really provide any specific steps or further pictures of the disassambling the feeder system itself.
 However, if you need to gain access to it, it migth come in handy to disassamble the metal backplate first, which is secured by three hexagon socket screws only.
     - In case you dropped something tiny like a screw or so in the wholes at the top of the feeder, it's probably sufficient to disassamble the system from the metal backplate by taking out the three hexagon socket screws and shake the whole thing around a bit.
 There are enough holes and openings at the back where you also could try to reach the lost thing using a pair of tweezers.
 If that doesn't work, proceed with the next step.